-For those using Cabinet Folders, this feature provides a method to more easily profile a top-level folder along with the subfolders and filed documents.
+For those using custom profiles in a folder environment, this feature provides a method to more easily profile a top-level folder along with the subfolders and filed documents.
 This is especially helpful after importing a folder structure using the Folder Import Tool.

 Two check boxes are displayed at the bottom of the All Information dialog for existing folders as follows: